metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_build_v1_manifest.md

 Optional:

-- `configuration` (Attributes) The configuration that should be used to perform the Build.
-Deprecated: no longer in use in Camel K 2 - maintained for backward compatibility (see [below for nested schema](#nestedatt--spec--configuration))
+- `configuration` (Attributes) The configuration that should be used to perform the Build.Deprecated: no longer in use in Camel K 2 - maintained for backward compatibility (see [below for nested schema](#nestedatt--spec--configuration))
-- `max_running_builds` (Number) the maximum amount of parallel running builds started by this operator instance Deprecated: no longer in use in Camel K 2 - maintained for backward compatibility
+- `max_running_builds` (Number) the maximum amount of parallel running builds started by this operator instanceDeprecated: no longer in use in Camel K 2 - maintained for backward compatibility
-- `operator_namespace` (String) The namespace where to run the builder Pod (must be the same of the operator in charge of this Build reconciliation).
-Deprecated: no longer in use in Camel K 2 - maintained for backward compatibility
+- `operator_namespace` (String) The namespace where to run the builder Pod (must be the same of the operator in charge of this Build reconciliation).Deprecated: no longer in use in Camel K 2 - maintained for backward compatibility
 - `tasks` (Attributes List) The sequence of tasks (pipeline) to be performed. (see [below for nested schema](#nestedatt--spec--tasks))
-- `timeout` (String) Timeout defines the Build maximum execution duration.
-The Build deadline is set to the Build start time plus the Timeout duration.
-If the Build deadline is exceeded, the Build context is canceled, and its phase set to BuildPhaseFailed.
+- `timeout` (String) Timeout defines the Build maximum execution duration.The Build deadline is set to the Build start time plus the Timeout duration.If the Build deadline is exceeded, the Build context is canceled,and its phase set to BuildPhaseFailed.
-- `tool_image` (String) The container image to be used to run the build.
-Deprecated: no longer in use in Camel K 2 - maintained for backward compatibility
+- `tool_image` (String) The container image to be used to run the build.Deprecated: no longer in use in Camel K 2 - maintained for backward compatibility

 <a id="nestedatt--spec--configuration"></a>
 ### Nested Schema for `spec.configuration`